twolodzko/tymwol.github.io/ml-checklist.md

  * Do the benefits of using the model outweigh the cost of developing, deploying, and maintaining it?
  * What are the risks related to using the model (financial, business, legal, safety, reputational)?
  * Does using it comply with the regulations (e.g. [GDPR][gdpr])?
- * Did you make sure the model is not biased (e.g. race, gender) or does not have any harmful side-effects?
+ * Did you make sure the model is not biased (e.g. race, gender) and does not have any harmful side-effects?
  * If the model predictions would need to be audited (legal obligations), are you storing all the necessary artifacts (model code, parameters, data used for training)?